KaliedaRik/Scrawl-canvas/README.txt

 Picture sprites.

 Animations can be achieved by manipulating a sprite/gradient’s attributes within a user-coded animation loop.

-Scrawl.js supports all canvas 2d matrix transforms (translate, rotate, etc), though moving and rotating sprites is handled directly by the sprite object itself.
+Scrawl also supports animation tweens, and easing.

-All sprites – and even gradients – can be given drag-and-drop and attach-to-mouse functionality.
+All sprites, gradients and cells – can be given drag-and-drop and attach-to-mouse functionality.

 Scrawl sprites can be gathered into groups for easier manipulation.